 Printable planner pages make it really easy to make your own.
 Many websites such as DayDesigner.com offer downloadable printables.

 Some sites even allow you to customize the template then download and print it.
 There are dozens of websites that offer this service for free.

 These calendars are compatible with most popular office software programs such as Word or Google Docs.
-You’ll find downloads for printable yearly, monthly, and weekly versions.
+You’ll find downloads for printable pages of yearly, monthly, and weekly versions.

 More than just a way to schedule appointments, these calendars are handy personal organizers.

 If you want to put an aesthetic flair on your personal calendar, you can buy paper of various colors.
 You can also choose different paper qualities.
 (Bond is stronger.
 Gloss gives a shinier look.
 Matte is for a totally not shiny look.
 And silk falls in between gloss and matte.)

 Keep in mind having regular size legal paper will make your day planner bulky.
 It certainly won’t be the pocket-size planner you see at stores.

 Therefore, you’ll have to buy a hole puncher or go to a copy store and have them do it.
 You may need to buy a binder if you don’t already have one.

 Again, many of these websites offer free templates with weekly calendar options.
 You can get all out creative if you want and add glitter accents to your DIY organizer.
 However, if you want the simplest option, search for “free day planner download.”